signalfx/signalfx-agent/docs/remote-config.md

 If there is a glob in the source path, the YAML content of the matching paths will be read and deserialized.
 All of the values must be YAML collections of the same type (i.e. either all a sequence or all a map), or else an error is raised.
-Then all of those collections will be merged together and treated as one collection.
+All of those collections will be merged together and treated as one collection.

 ### Flattening